PaulHazelden/TheOtherPlace/README.md

 Almost all the remaining feedback suggested that it would be better if I included stories of some people who have been affected by the doctrine of eternal torment.
-While I don't disagree with this idea, it would be a very different book - but, possibly, a more popular one.
+While I don't disagree with this idea, it would be a very different book - and, possibly, a more popular one.
 However, I can't edit this book and turn it into that one without losing  a great deal that other people found helpful.